CodiceApp/docs/plugin-framework.md

 ### Theory: namespaces
-Apart from PHP namespace convention mentioned in context of defining main plugin class (`CodicePlugin\{StudlyIdentifier}`), Laravel also has it's own kind of namespaces for framework-specific assets, like views of language files.
-Their purpose is exactly the same – to ensure no collisions between application and third party code (such as plugins).
+Apart from PHP namespace convention mentioned in context of defining main plugin class (`CodicePlugin\{StudlyIdentifier}`), Laravel also has it's own kind of namespaces for framework-specific assets, like views or language files.
+Their purpose is exactly the same – to prevent collisions between application's and third party code (such as plugins).

 Laravel namespace for your plugin will be its raw identifier and the separator is `::`.
-Look at the route definitions below to see it in action.
+For example, note how views and language lines are referenced in code samples below.

 ### Routes
 If you want your plugin to define any routes, create `routes.php` in its directory.